 Hospitality software: 3 Benefits to Expect When You Use a Data Storytelling App

-Hospitality data analytics has been among the top five technology investments in the industry for a while now.
-But it is mostly limited to guest experiences.
+Hospitality data analytics has been among the top five technology investments in the industry for a while now, mostly limited to guest experiences.

 “Hotels continue to place more emphasis on improving guest experiences than increasing efficiency.
-When asked to identify top insights being gathered and analyzed via the hotel network, the premiere focus for data is all about understanding the guest,” finds an industry report.
+When asked to identify top insights being gathered and analyzed via the hotel network, the premiere focus for data is all about understanding the guest,” finds an industry report from Alcatel-Lucent.